 Data Cache

 Twister4Azure In-Memory DataCache caches the loop-invariant (static) data across iterations in the memory of worker roles.
-Data caching avoids the download, loading and parsing cost of loop invariant input data, which gets reused in the iterations.
+Data caching avoids the download, loading and parsing cost of loop invariant input data, which is reused in the iterations.
 These data products are comparatively larger sized and consist of traditional MapReduce key-value pairs.
 Twister4Azure maintains a single in-memory data cache storage per worker-role shared across map, reduce and merge workers, allowing the reuse of cached data across different tasks as well as across any MapReduce application within the same job.
 The caching of loop-invariant data gives significant speedups for the data-intensive iterative MapReduce applications.
-Broadcast data also utilize the data cache to optimize the data broadcasting as mentioned in Subsection 3.4.
+Utilizing the data cache can also optimize the data broadcasting as mentioned in Subsection 3.4.

 Twister4Azure also supports disk-based caching of the Azure Blobs.
 Twister4Azure stores all the files it downloads from the Blob storage in the local instance storage.
 Local disk cache will serve any request for a previously downloaded data product.
 Section 4 presents more details about the implementation of caching mechanisms.